 6) Cook/Bake something

 One third of food produced globally is wasted annually and when it ends up in landfills, it releases methane gas – which has 25 times the global warming potential of carbon dioxide.
 58% of all food produced in Canada — 35.5 million tonnes — is lost or wasted every year.
 In monetary terms, that’s $49 billion we’re chucking in wasted food, or $1,766 per household.
-All the more heartbreaking knowing 4 million Canadians experience food insecurity.
+All the more heartbreaking knowing 4 million Canadians experience food insecurity – a number that is set to double due to the impacts of COVID-19.

-Take some time on Buy Nothing Day to explore your fridge and cupboards to see what you have hidden in there.
+Buy Nothing Day is a perfect opportunity to explore your fridge and cupboards to see what you have hidden in there.
 Go on an arctic adventure in your freezer to uncover frozen treasures.
 See if you can cook a meal using just what you’ve got or bake something (maybe you’ve got an abundance of black bananas in your fridge like I do, and you can finally get around to making banana bread).
-Baking is an excellent way to spend genuine time with friends and family, and is a great activity for kids.

 Having trouble thinking up recipes?
 Check out these apps that help you pick recipes based on ingredients you already have.
 And if you need one or two missing ingredients, try out these apps for picking up perfectly good food about to be wasted.